AyeCode/google-maps-api-key/readme.txt

 == Changelog ==

+= 1.1.1 =

+Updated Generate API KEY button to add access for all APIs - CHANGED

 = 1.1.0 =

 Added a Generate API KEY button for easier generation of API KEY - ADDED